Simon the Bold

 However, in the conclusion to his book Orthodoxy, G. K. Chesterton observes that there is a missing note in the Bible’s portrayal of Jesus’ personality.
 There is joy, grief, and even anger.
 “He never restrained His anger.
 He flung furniture down the front steps of the Temple, and asked men how they expected to escape the damnation of Hell” Chesterton writes.
 “Yet He restrained something.
 I say it with reverence; there was in that shattering personality a thread that must be called shyness.”
 But shyness about what?
 According to Chesterton, the one thing that was too great for God to display while he walked upon the earth was his mirth.
 Zen Buddhism has its laughing Buddha but the Gospels do not portray a laughing Christ.

 Does this mean that Christ was joyful but humorless?
 This cannot be true.
 Although the Bible does not say that Jesus laughed, there is an underlying wit reflected in his teaching.
 Many of his analogies use the ridiculous to make their point.
 Camels go through the eye of the needle.
 The religious leaders strain the gnat and swallow the camel.
-The most unlikely people find forgiveness and the least qualified are appointed to lead.
+The most unlikely people find forgiveness, and the least qualified are appointed to lead.

 Divine mirth as Chesterton describes it seems to have more in common with glory than it does with what we usually think of as humor.
 It is hidden from us not because it does not exist but because we do not yet have the strength to behold it.
 Yet it should not surprise us if creation itself bears witness to the fact that God has the capacity to laugh.
 “Anybody who has ever wondered whether God has a sense of humor only needs to look at the platypus for an answer” someone has said.
 Or you might just look at what he has done with your own life.